 Existing Gaps in Evidence.
 The Community Preventive Services Task Force identified several evidence gaps—areas where information is lacking, including interventions with a longer follow-up period (greater than 12 months), interventions among diverse population subgroups, the impact of large-scale interventions with more than 500 people, and the effectiveness of different service delivery modes (face-to-face, telephone, groups) on outcomes.

 Practices for Implementing and Evaluating Community Health Worker Programs in Health Care Settings

 Provides guidance for healthcare organizations interested in implementing the CHW model in their system or building upon their current system.
 These practice guidelines work to address gaps identified in the CHW professional literature and help to assist healthcare professionals and others with designing and implementing evidence-based programs.

 Guide on program evaluation for CHWs and CHW programs.

 Overview on evaluating community health worker programs that includes evaluation frameworks, example CHW evaluations studies, tools, and resources.

 Author(s): Mirambeau, A.M.

 Workers as Partners in Evaluation Research

-Discusses the dual role of CHWs as lay health workers and researches.
-The authors developed a process through which CHWs could actively participate in collection of qualitative evaluation data.
+Discusses the dual role of CHWs as lay health workers and researchers.
+Describes a process through which CHWs could actively participate in the collection of qualitative evaluation data.